dotnet/docs-maui/docs/tutorials/notes-mvvm/includes/notifications.md

 ---
 author: adegeo
 ms.author: adegeo
-ms.date: 12/03/2022
+ms.date: 12/12/2022
 ms.topic: include
 ---

 In the previous step of the tutorial, the notes app was updated to use MVVM concepts.
 However, the app isn't updating the list of notes after a note is created or deleted.
-To fix this problem you'll need to implement a notification system.
+To fix this problem, you'll need to implement a notification system.

 The notification system provides a way for your view models to let other parts of your application know what action it took.
 For example, if the **Note viewmodel** deletes a note, it would send a notification to the **Notes viewmodel** telling it the note was deleted.
 The **Notes viewmodel** could then remove the note from the collection.